Exmark Z Turf Equipment Backyard Life

-With so many of us cooped up at home these days, chances are you’re searching for ways to make the most of your outdoor spaces.
-Like how to improve your backyard BBQ setup, for instance.
+Are you searching for ways to make the most of your outdoor spaces and extend your summer?
+Giving your backyard BBQ setup an upgrade is the perfect way to do just that.
 While it’s hard to beat a satisfying meal—like a grilled ribeye steak—from the comfort of your own back porch, it’s important to use high-quality equipment right from the get-go.
 So, before you join Prime Cuts host David Bancroft to watch award-winning guest chef Kevin Nashan grill up a mouthwatering ribeye of his own, check out these backyard grilling setup ideas.
 Not only will they help hone your grill skills, but they’ll take your end product to the next level, too.

 Choosing an Outdoor Cooker